pkpio/blog.pkp.io/_posts/2017-05-17-how-i-got-200-github-stars.md

+---
+layout: post
+title: How I got 200 stars on Github
+categories: [Tech]
+crosspost_to_medium: false
+---

 I just received my first 100+ stars for one of my personal projects, [fitbit-googlefit](https://github.com/praveendath92/fitbit-googlefit), on Github.
 This gave me a good reason to talk a little bit about how it got there.
 Before we begin, here are the latest numbers:

 <center>